-However, when it comes to your greens, you’ll need to fill the sink with cold water and toss the greens into the water.
-When they are in, you’ll begin to push the greens under water with your hands and bring them back up.
+However, when it comes to your greens, you’ll have to fill the sink with cold water and toss the greens into the water.
+When they are in, you’ll begin to push the greens underwater with your hands and bring them back up.

 Then you’ll roll the greens around in the water with your hands.
 When you think you’ve gotten the dirt off, put the greens in the sink next to it, fill with fresh water, and repeat the process while the first sink drains.

 Next, you’ll clean the first sink out, and fill it with cold water to toss the greens back into it.
 You’ll repeat the process of washing the greens in the cold water over and over until the water finally comes out pretty well clear.
 The idea is to remove all of the dirt and bugs because you don’t want to eat them.

 Then you’ll lay the turnip greens out on towels and pat them dry.
 You can leave them on the counter to air dry for a little bit while you begin to process turnips.

 However, if you are not processing your vegetables on the same day, then you can leave the turnips sitting out on the counter.
 Be sure to place the turnip greens in the fridge so they don’t begin to wilt.

 You have multiple ways to store your turnips.
 The first way is the method I usually used when I preserved them for my mother-in-law.

 First, I would cook the turnips down until they were soft and mushy.
 They kind of resembled whipped potatoes.

 Then I would give them to her to eat with a meal.
 Whatever she didn’t eat, I would bag up and store them in a freezer bag.
 That way they could be easily frozen and used for about 3 months after initially frozen.